The art of glassblowing creates custom works in Shreveport

 “You create something that’s very personal to you.
 Glass is a very beautiful, mysterious material to work with,” Hess said.

-“Well my grandma wanted it to be a surprise for us.
+“Well, my grandma wanted it to be a surprise for us.
 I watched it on a show before and I kind of know how to do some of this.
-It’s easy and hard at the same time, and it’s really fun,” said Jack McCutcham, glass blowing participate.
+It’s easy and hard at the same time, and it’s really fun,” said Jack McCutcham, glass-blowing participant.

 “It’s really wonderful to utilize art to heal people and bring joy to individuals,” Hess said.

-The Sanctuary Arts School and Glass Studio is open tomorrow from 10 a.m. to 7 p.m.
-In case you want to buy a last minute Christmas gift.
+The Sanctuary Arts School and Glass Studio is open Saturday from 10 a.m. to 7 p.m.
+In case you want to buy a last-minute Christmas gift.

 You can sign up online if you’re interested in taking classes.